Madness (band): Mike Barson's Departure

 — —"Barson Cops Out", Press Statement for Record Mirror, January 14 1984.

-As the musical lynchpin of the band, Barson had became increasingly exhausted by the pressure of being in the band by this time.
+As the musical lynchpin of the band, Barson had become increasingly exhausted by the pressure of being in the band by this time.
 This sentiment started in late 1982 during the production of The Rise and Fall, during which Barson moved to Amsterdam with his wife.
 Barson also became very reclusive from the band's public image and started to cover his face in photographs.
-And while recording Keep Moving, Barson abruptly went on holiday throughout Europe in a camper van with his wife and dog.
+Additionally, while rehearsing Keep Moving, Barson disappeared on a holiday throughout Europe in a camper van with his wife and dog throughout the summer of 1983.
+This held up the release of "Wings Of A Dove" and fueled rumours that he was planning on leaving the band.
+He then returned the day before the band filmed the music video for the single.

-On October 4th of 1983, the band were rehearsing and discussing a possible television series, which was being written for them by Ben Elton and Richard Curtis.
+Later on, on the 4th of October, the band were rehearsing and discussing a possible television series, which was being written for them by Ben Elton and Richard Curtis.
 Barson then informed the band that he would not be able to take part because he intended to leave the band, as he was tired of the music business and wanted to spend more time with his wife.
+He had already told their manager, Matthew Sztumpf, of his intent to leave after the band's tour in America in September.

-Barson agreed to finish recording the album Keep Moving; he left after playing for the last time with the band at the Lyceum Ballroom on 21 December 1983.
+He agreed to finish recording the album Keep Moving and various commitments with the band until the end of the year, and left after playing live for the last time with the band at the Lyceum Ballroom on 21 December 1983.
+Barson's departure from Madness was made public in January 1984.

-James Mackie took Barson's place appearing with Madness on the US television show Saturday Night Live on 14 April 1984.
 After leaving the band, Barson returned to the UK for the filming of two music videos as he had played on the tracks, "Michael Caine" and "One Better Day".

-Barson finished live performance with the band in 1983, and officially left the band in June 1984, following the release of "One Better Day".
+James Mackie took Barson's place, appearing with Madness on the US television show Saturday Night Live on 14 April 1984.
 Paul Carrack took Barson's place whilst the band toured America in early 1984.
 The six remaining members left Stiff Records and formed their own label, Zarjazz Records, which was a sub-label of Virgin Records.